 Celyad Oncology Reports Full Year 2020 Financial Results and Recent Business Highlights

-Celyad Oncology SA (Brussels:CYAD) (Paris:CYAD) (NASDAQ:CYAD) (Euronext & Nasdaq: CYAD), a clinical-stage biotechnology company focused on the discovery and development of chimeric antigen receptor T cell (CAR T) therapies for cancer (the Company), today announced its consolidated financial results for fiscal year 2020 ended December 31, 2020 and provided a business update.
+MONT-SAINT-GUIBERT, Belgium, March 24, 2021 (GLOBE NEWSWIRE) -- Celyad Oncology SA (Euronext & Nasdaq: CYAD), a clinical-stage biotechnology company focused on the discovery and development of chimeric antigen receptor T cell (CAR T) therapies for cancer (the Company), today announced its consolidated financial results for fiscal year 2020 ended December 31, 2020 and provided a business update.

 "The past twelve months have proven to be an evolutionary period in our Company’s history, as we prioritized our resources for the advancement of our allogeneic portfolio and technology platforms.
 We believe the development of our differentiated non-gene edited allogeneic therapies to treat both solid tumors and hematological malignancies offers the biggest potential opportunity for patients and our shareholders by potentially expediting and expanding patient access to novel treatment options,” commented Filippo Petti, Chief Executive Officer of Celyad Oncology SA.
 “This past January, at the American Society of Clinical Oncology 2021 Gastrointestinal Cancers Symposium, we presented encouraging translational data from our ongoing alloSHRINK study, which complements the previously reported tolerability and clinical activity data for CYAD-101 in patients with advanced mCRC.
 Today, we are excited to disclose initial data from our lead shRNA-based allogeneic program CYAD-211 for relapsed/refractory multiple myeloma.
 As we look ahead, we expect a data rich calendar year with updates across all three of our clinical candidates as well as the start of the Phase 1b KEYNOTE-B79 trial, positioning 2021 to be a defining year for the advancement of our clinical pipeline.”